dhrandy/discog-collection/README.md

 ### Discogs Link

 Each card has a small ↗ icon in the top-right corner.
 Tap it to open that release directly on Discogs in a new tab.

+### Pull to Refresh

+On mobile, pull down from the top of the page to reload your collection from Discogs.
+The indicator shows **↓ Pull to refresh** as you drag and switches to **↑ Release to refresh** once you've pulled far enough.
+Releasing triggers a full reload — useful if you've recently added records and want to see them without reopening the app.

 ---